 - Additional Benefits for Deposit Account Customers.
 This card has some useful additional benefits for Bank of America and Merrill Lynch account holders, including the extra quarterly $5 bonus and overdraft protection.
 That’s an advantage over cards issued by companies that don’t have associated deposit accounts.

 - Doesn’t Reward Heavy Spenders Well.
 The somewhat unusual structure of BankAmericard Better Balance Rewards means that cardholders who spend lightly enjoy the greatest benefits.
 Each quarter, you either get $25 no matter how big your balance is as long as you pay the minimum on time (or, for BofA/Merrill customers, $30) or nothing.
 Those who get the highest rate of return on its quarterly bonus, spend just enough to clear the minimum payment threshold (by at least $5, to avoid a potential balance waiver).
 If you don’t have an existing balance, we’re talking about spending perhaps $30 per month, $90 per quarter, and $360 per year.
 Most consumers spend far more than that on their primary credit cards.
-If you’re seeking a single cash back credit card that rewards you for spending as much as you wish, look for one with a flat, unlimited rewards rate – such as Barclaycard CashForward™ World Mastercard® (1.5%) or Citi Double Cash Card (2%).
+If you’re seeking a single cash back credit card that rewards you for spending as much as you wish, look for one with a flat, unlimited rewards rate – such as Barclaycard CashForward™ World Mastercard® (note: this offer is no longer available) or Citi Double Cash Card (2%).
 For instance, if you spend at least $6,000 per year, which is not a stretch if you have a healthy household budget and use it as your primary day-to-day credit card, you can come out ahead with Double Cash.

 - No Sign-up Bonus.
 This card doesn’t have a sign-up bonus.
 Most competing cash back credit cards do offer bonuses to new cardholders.
 For annual-fee-free competitors, it’s typically in the realm of $100 to $200, often in exchange for just $500 to $1,000 in spending.